 With well-informed buyers resistant to traditional outbound tactics, more sophisticated marketing approaches are key to generating demand.
 Good content is at the heart of most successful campaigns.
 66% of B2B buyers said they use supplier content to educate themselves about the options they have in the marketplace prior to speaking with a specific vendor.

 Unless campaigns effectively blend a range of tactics, including content, inbound and outbound, they’re unlikely to succeed.
 However, resellers have traditionally lacked the resources needed to invest in the sort of insightful content and automation tools that underpin successful marketing campaigns.
 This has made them more receptive to, and dependent on, marketing support from vendors.

 - Vendors need to differentiate to stay ahead

 The good news is that vendors increasingly recognise this gap, and many are looking to support their channel partners’ marketing efforts by leveraging their own resources and economies of scale.
 For many vendors, particularly those operating in highly competitive markets, the level of go-to-market support they provide to their channel partners is a way to differentiate.

 Those that invest in making it easier for partners to win new business have an edge in attracting and retaining partners.
 This is resulting in the bar being raised across the industry – the days of uploading a few emails and product data sheets to your partner portal and calling it a campaign are thankfully a thing of the past.
-Flexible, well-designed, insight-led campaigns are the order of the day.
+Flexible, well-designed, insight-led campaigns supported by effective automation tools are the order of the day.